 WARNING: All parts of the Elderberry plant are toxic except for the flowers and ripe fruits.
 Like all Elderberry trees, our local species, Sambucus nigra ssp. caerulea, also known as Blue Elderberry, contains hydrocyanic acid and sambucine, a poisonous alkaloid.
 These are concentrated in the woody parts, seeds, stems, and leaves and can cause symptoms closely resembling symptoms of intoxication, nausea, intestinal issues, and possible cardiac arrest.
 Some people experience nausea or diarrhea from ingesting the raw berries but, most likely, the seeds are the culprits.
 According to the USDA and others, the ripe berries are edible but many sources recommend using only cooked or dried berries.
 Personally, I have no problem eating a few raw fruits or drinking the fresh juice made from deseeded berries in moderation but I recommend starting with small amounts or cooking the berries until you know your tolerance.
 Drying them in the sun or in a dehydrator will also make the fruit safe to eat but you’ll still have all those pesky seeds inside.
-(No parts of the Red Elderberry, which does not grow in Southern California, so I do not recommend using it without first testing a small amount on yourself.)
+(Some people report digestive issues with Red Elderberry, which does not grow in Southern California, so I do not recommend using it without first testing a small amount on yourself.)

 Elderberry trees and shrubs are drought-tolerant but they prefer to grow near water sources where there is some moisture in the air and a high water table.
 They like the coastal influence and can often be found in the valleys surrounding streams on their way to the ocean.
 Some of them in those cooler climates still have flowers.